Read below to learn how you can be considered for a FREE professional photoshoot.

 Consider that most professional photographers have made substantial investments in high quality cameras, lenses, lights, computers, software, and other miscellaneous gear.
 Not to mention the time, skill and experience needed to produce high quality imagery.
 Experienced models may have invested heavily in diet and exercise, wardrobe, hair, makeup and maybe even in modeling courses.
 Some professional photographers and experienced models only work on paid shoots.
 Most will shoot TF on occasion just to keep their professional portfolios fresh, add a new look or style to their book, or gain experience using new equipment.

 René believes that it doesn’t matter how experienced you are as a photographer or model, you can always learn something new and benefit from a TF shoot experience.
-If you haven’t already, take a moment to read About René and look through the Galleries on this site or on ModelMayhem.

 The TF Shoot Process